dvrajesh94/todo_mobile_app/README.md

 # todo_mobile_app
-Todo app for android and IOS app.
+Todo app for android and IOS platforms.